Skip to main content

 3.2.1 Create Lobby

-Teams will use their in-game BattleTag (ie. Username#0000) to add each other as a friends on Battle.net.
+Teams will use their in-game BattleTag (ie. Username#0000) to add each other as friends on Battle.net.
 Once all competing accounts are added as friends:

-• Open Hearthstone
+• Open Hearthstone.

-• The Home team will click the Friends tab, and locate your opponent’s in-game name
+• The Home team will click the Friends tab, and locate your opponent’s in-game name.

-• Click their name, and select Standard
+• Click their name, and select Standard.

-• The Away team will accept the request
+• The Away team will accept the request.

 3.2.2 Sharing and Selecting Decks